 7 – FortressCraft:

 If you’re an ardent fan of Minecraft and own an Xbox 360, well you’re just in luck.
 This contender in our roundup games like Minecraft proffers fully customizable mods, landscapes as well as a completely destructible environment.
-You can avail of 64+ blocks types, 30 custom animations, 20 different weapons and 64 high-resolution micro blocks for creating 3D structures.
+You can avail of 64+ block types, 30 custom animations, 20 different weapons and 64 high-resolution micro blocks for creating 3D structures.
 You’ll be able to further exploit different modes such as FreezeTag, Hunt, Creative, Spleef and F.P.S.
 And according to the maker, you can also espy ray-guns and trampolines.

 8 – Infiniminer:

 The open-source multiplayer block-based sandbox delight lets you step into the shoes of a miner.
 You can even dig around for precious minerals and explore different maps during your stay here.
 What’s more, Zachary Barth, the man behind Infiniminer reveals that his brainchild features a networked multiplayer option, which means you and your pals can get together and build interesting structures.

 Now this delight came into focus in 2009, 2 years before other block games like Craftworld, FortressCraft, and Ace of Spades were even released.

 The sandbox-style construction game in question here captured hearts with its ‘blocky’ elements and building aspects when it released nearly 2 years ago.
 And besides just pleasing PC players, Minecraft even made its appearance felt on other platforms like the Xbox 360 console and portable devices such as the iPhone, iPad and Android-powered gadgets.
 Now, if you’re a huge fan of this sort, why not try the aforesaid games similar to Minecraft?
 After all, most of them have been inspired by the very same game that started the whole phenomenon.
 So dive right in and don’t forget to leave your favorite mentions in the space below.